 At 65, I wasn’t ready for my retirement, and I needed help finding a new direction to my life.
 I had tried to apply for jobs but felt that my age and my medical conditions were against me.

-I had been diagnosed with Crohn’s disease at a young age, and weighed only 3 stone by the time I was 17.
-I worked to overcome this, got myself fit and healthy, and joined the army at 20, serving for 7 years.
-After leaving the forces I worked for a number of years for the police in an HQ role, then for an airline and then in later years moved into financial services.
+At a young age I was diagnosed with Crohn’s disease – weighing only 3 stone by the time I was 17.
+I worked to overcome this and got myself fit and healthy.
+I then joined the army at 20, serving for 7 years.
+After leaving the forces I worked for a number of years for the police in an HQ role.
+After that I worked for an airline and later moved into financial services.

 Wendy gave me self-belief, hope and confidence to do something new.
-Wendy enabled me to appreciate my skills and understand that I would be valuable in the workplace and had a lot to offer.
+She enabled me to appreciate my skills and understand that I would be valuable in the workplace.
+She helped me realise I had a lot to offer.

 We completed an action plan and Wendy directed me to the National Careers Service Career Profiles and the CV writing pack, which I found very useful.
 Through my sessions with the National Careers Service, I realised that I would like to study a teaching qualification and become a sessional tutor.
 Wendy referred me to a number of different training providers in my area and also directed me to other people who could help me fund my study.

 I will start my Diploma in Education Level 5 in April 2019 with Essential Training in Portsmouth.
 Without our meeting back in August I wouldn’t have had any prospects.
-I know exactly what I want to do and my direction of travel is quite clear.
-I would have been no further on had I have not met Wendy in August.
-I had no direction and no sense of self-worth before our meeting.
+Now I know exactly what I want to do and my direction of travel is quite clear.
+If I hadn’t met Wendy, I would have been no further on, as I had no self-worth before our meeting.
 I have realised that it is never too late to achieve what you want to achieve.
 My ultimate ambition is to be a teacher.

 I now know that I have something to offer and I am not the worthless individual that I thought that I was before meeting Wendy.
 I now have the self-confidence to achieve anything that I want to.